pman06/alx-higher_level_programming/0x00-python-hello_world/README.md

 9-easter_egg.py -  Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

 100-write.py - Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line, writing to stderr

+101-compile -  script that compiles a Python script file.